-Our Junior team plays in the Bristol & District Alliance, against teams ranging from Clevedon to Chipping Sodbury.
+Our Junior team plays in the Bristol & District Junior Golf League, against teams ranging from Clevedon to Chipping Sodbury.
 The 2010 season was our best ever, the team reaching the league play-offs without losing a match, coming second in the Alliance Trophy and winning the Alliance Knockout Cup.
-Again, see “Fixture” for future matches.

 The Wessex Masters is open to players under 14 and attracts top-quality players from all over the country.
 Our Junior Open is a Daily Telegraph qualifier for all juniors and usually attracts around 60 competitors.

-The money we raise is invested in developing our players.
-We run open evenings every Monday during the Spring and Summer, available to members and non-members; and we run team coaching most Saturdays.
+We run group coaching on Saturdays during the Spring and Summer available to members and non-members and junior open evenings.
 We are very grateful for the support of our professionals, Russell Covey, Phil Cloak and James Hannam.

-The professional team at BGC run regular group coaching courses for juniors which can be booked in blocks of 6 weeks.
-The Junior Golf Passport is used to provide a targeted skill development plan on which the juniors can record their progress online.
-Once beginners are ready they will be able to take out a Junior Academy membership which will allow them to join in the Blue Tee series of competitions from May to September when they can put their skills into practice in carefully managed progressive competitions.
+The professional team at BGC run regular group coaching for juniors which are booked on a weekly basis.
+Once beginners are ready they will be able to take out a Junior Academy membership which will allow them to join in Blue Tee experience, playing on our shortened course.

 After a season in the Academy juniors can take out a full junior membership which enables them to put in cards to gain a first handicap and then to enter all the club competitions.
 As every individual's rate of progress varies some juniors may wish to go straight to a full junior membership.